Begarudev/alchemizt/docs/stage5_api_scaffold.md

 ## Next Steps

-- Fill in service-specific routers/controllers per the architecture responsibilities.
+- Continue enriching service-specific routers/controllers per the architecture responsibilities.
 - Add shared middleware (logging, tracing, auth) that can be reused by multiple services.
+- Expand the frontend shell to integrate additional services (puzzle metadata, submissions, leaderboards).
 - Introduce integration tests that compose the HTTP surfaces and gRPC stubs described in the Stage 5 plan.